WeeJeWel/emile.nl/posts/3-ecocredits/index.md

 ## Money Works

-We're currently using money as the common demoninator.
+We're currently using money as the common denominator.
 Time equals money, and money equals resources.
 And to make stuff, we need both time and resources.

 Money works because trading money for a bread is a much better idea than trading a chicken for a bread, because money is much more divisible than a chicken.